Alexanderstephengreenwood/LoRa-Network-Mkr1300/README.md

 For setting-up this service on your server, ask Google.
 Summarized; you'll need to install the mongodb server, nodejs and npm then add Express, mongodb, body-parser (nodejs --> dependencies": "body-parser", "express", "mongodb") Then open your api server's firewall so that services can post to your machine from the web (LoRaWAN uses the http POST method with specific headers and a JSON body)

-To see the actual code of the nodejs/Express/MongoDB you can have a look at this folder
+To see the actual code of the nodejs/Express/MongoDB you can have a look at this <a href="https://github.com/Alexanderstephengreenwood/SimpleNodejsAPILoRaWANReceiver">Git repo</a>

 <b>Decoding your devices message</b>